com-lihaoyi/mill/readme.md

 ### SBT

-Mill is build as a substitute for SBT, whose problems are [described here](http://www.lihaoyi.com/post/SowhatswrongwithSBT.html).
+Mill is built as a substitute for SBT, whose problems are [described here](http://www.lihaoyi.com/post/SowhatswrongwithSBT.html).
 Nevertheless, Mill takes on some parts of SBT (builds written in Scala, Task graph with an Applicative "idiom bracket" macro) where it makes sense.